-What happens when HR and the service desk integrate?
+What happens when HR and employee help desks integrate?

-Can a chatbot help with the HR help desk?
+Can a chatbot help with an HR help desk?

-When should I contact the HR help desk?
+When should employees contact the HR help desk?

-If you’re an employee, you can contact the human resource help desk whenever you have a question or issue that needs addressing.
-But just as many customers like to handle their issues themselves, many employees also prefer to seek out answers to their questions without involving a human HR representative.
-This can be especially true in circumstances that are deeply personal or delicate, which is why HR help desks are great for helping employees retain a level of privacy while still finding the answers they need to do their jobs efficiently.
+Employees can contact the human resource help desk whenever they have a question or issue.
+But just as many customers like to handle their issues themselves, many employees also prefer to seek answers to their questions without involving a human HR representative.
+This can be especially important when the inquiry is deeply personal or delicate, and employees wish to retain privacy.

-As hybrid workplaces become the norm, and HR departments continue to serve more diverse workforces with varying needs, it’s imperative for HR departments to evolve their processes to better support their team members and organizations.
-HR help desks are proven to help teams work smarter and deliver better employee experiences.
+As hybrid workplaces become the norm and HR departments continue to serve more diverse workforces with varying needs, HR departments must evolve their processes to better assist their team members and organizations.
+HR help desks support teams to work smarter and deliver better employee experiences.

-Whether you’re a fast-growing company or an established enterprise, Zendesk’s HR help desk can meaningfully improve how your team operates and delivers services to your workforce.
-Sign up for a demo today.
+Whether you’re a fast-growing company or an established enterprise, the Zendesk HR help desk can improve how your team operates and serves your workforce.
+Sign up for a free trial today.